 You can go shopping at the world-celebrated and mammoth Chatuchak Weekend Market.
 You can also take your children to see the monkeys at Dusit Zoo or manta-beams in Siam Ocean World.
 For a family outing, films, karaoke, and bowling are some of the excellent options.
 At night, you can go to witness the fantastic greenery of Lumpini Park, where loads of local people come to exercise and walk

-There’s a whole other world to see, and things to do during Bangkok 4 days tour than just visiting temples, shopping, and roaming!
+There’s a whole other world to see, and things to do during 4 days tour in Bangkok than just visiting temples, shopping, and roaming!
 It’s a city whose appeal rises gradually once you get out of the way.
 With four days, you can see the major and minor attractions and get a sharp outline of one of most loved urban areas on the planet.